boberetezeke/dynamic_table/readme.md

 As a result of all of this you have some fairly simple additions to your code and a nice URL for sorting and searching (whose param names are up to you).

+## Reference

+*DynamicTable::Table*

+* new(view:, base_path:, params:, filters: {}, options: {})

+  **This creates the dynamic table**

+  * view: - the view that contains the table
+  * base_path: - the path for the controller that generates the table data
+  * params: - the params to the controller
+  * filters: - a hash where the keys are the filter symbol and the default value for that filter
+  * options:
+    * assign_to: - a javascript variable to assign to

+  This call yields the newly created instance of the DynamicTable::Table

+* select_tag_options_for_select(symbol, select_options_hash)

+  **This is used to create a select that filters the table**

+  * symbol - this should correspond with one of the filter keys supplied in new
+  * select_options_hash - this is passed on to build the select control by using select_tag

+* refreshable(name)

+  **Use this to indicate which sections of the page will be updated dynamically**

+  * name - a unique name on the page